When to Change Your Muay Thai Boxing Gloves?

 While hook-n-loop closures are real convenient in training, defects are not uncommon.
 The velcros on the straps just fail to stick which render your gloves pretty much useless since they no longer provide support and stability.
 Velcros can be purchased easily so this is not the biggest issue and can be fixed with some DIY sewing.

 This is a key indicator to get a new pair of gloves.
-If your knuckles are start to hurt, it means that -most likely- the foam padding is wearing thin and can no longer provide adequate protection.
+If you have been using your gloves for a while and your knuckles are suddenly starting to hurt, it means that -most likely- the foam padding is wearing thin and can no longer provide adequate protection.
 It may look just fine and dandy on the outside but the padding may already be breaking down inside.
 Don’t compromise the safety of your hands – now’s the time to get a new pair of gloves.

 Obviously, with the leather ripping and foam falling apart, there is little that can be done to salvage it.
 There are 3 possibilities here: 1) you’re training too hard or 2) you have been using them for way too long or 3) unfortunately, if it’s neither (1) or (2), you have bought yourself a real crappy pair.
 This is a no-brainer: it’s time to get new gloves or in the case of (3), time to try another brand.

 |Need ideas for your next pair of gloves?
 Remember to check out my recommendations for the Best Muay Thai Gloves in 2020.|

 Always keep your hands protected with a decent pair of gloves – injuries are just not worth it.
 Look out for the signs listed above, and if you spot any of them, it might be sign to get a new pair.